-This time, we flew with Virgin Atlantic from Manchester to Atlanta and then onwards to Tampa, all in all, about 10 hours in the air and total travelling time of 21 hours from door to door!
-Flying from Manchester is quite good with a young child as there is a toddler play area in Terminal 2, and a really decent play area for slightly older children in Terminal 2.
+This time, we flew with Virgin Atlantic from Manchester to Atlanta and then onwards to Tampa.
+All in all, about 10 hours in the air and total travelling time of 21 hours from door to door!
+Flying from Manchester is quite good with a young child as there is a toddler play area in Terminal 3 There is also a really decent play area for slightly older children in Terminal 2.
+(Feb 18 Update – Terminal 2 play area has been removed).
 As we found out, such facilities are not as available Stateside…

-On board the plane, the leg-room was decent in the standard seats, but the additional legroom seats felt very spacious and with the additional cost being only a few pounds, it is well worth it.
-There were seatback TV’s with a wide variety of programmes/films etc for all passengers – however, given the attention span of a 3 year old, this would never be enough… The Virgin Atlantic website suggests that children goody-bags are handed out, but we didn’t see them anywhere, but they would have been good to see.
+On board the plane, the leg-room was decent in the standard seats.
+However, the additional legroom seats felt very spacious.
+The additional cost being only a few pounds and so it is well worth it.
+There were seatback TV’s with a wide variety of programmes/films etc for all passengers.
+However, however, given the attention span of a 3 year old, this would never be enough!
+The Virgin Atlantic website suggests that children goody-bags are handed out, but we didn’t see them anywhere, but they would have been good to see.

 Perhaps the most simple and cost effective method of entertainment was to pack small toys that you tend to get from a vending machine for £1 and allow the child to open one whenever they got bored.
 So long as you get different ones, it should keep them entertained for a while and clearly don’t cost much.
-If you have a larger budget, a tablet would be useful for all the games that they can entertain themselves with (check before travelling they don’t need internet access!)
-Also, letting them have their own bag (even if you have to carry it) is a great way of giving them a sense of responsibility and pride.
+If you have a larger budget, a tablet would be useful for all the games that they can entertain themselves with.
+A good idea is to check before travelling they don’t need internet access!
+Also, letting them have their own bag is a great way of giving them a sense of responsibility and pride.

-However, the easiest way to fly with a 3 year old, is to try and let them sleep and if they are happy with their own company, let them be and relax a bit yourself, after all, it is your holiday too!!
+However, the easiest way of flying with a 3 year old, is to try and let them sleep!
+If they are happy with their own company, let them be and relax a bit yourself, after all, it is your holiday too!!

 To read more of my blog, please feel free to: